Infrastructure Framework «Prev Next»

 Server Transfer Load

 In addition to calculating transfer speed to determine a Web page's download time, it is equally important to calculate the transfer load.
+Transfer load is the bandwidth needed to accommodate all the users expected to download web pages from a site you have designed.
+How do I calculate how much data the server must transfer to the client?

 Estimating the server's transfer load

-Transfer load is the bandwidth needed to accommodate all the users expected to download Web pages from a site you have designed.
+Transfer load is the bandwidth needed to accommodate all the users expected to download web pages from a site you have designed.
 To calculate how much data the server must transfer, follow the steps below:

 1. Add the sizes, in bytes, of all the components of the Web page (HTML text, images, video, audio, and JavaScript code, for example).